Vek17/TabletopTweaks-Base/README.md

         Allows song uses to scale with all classes instead of just Bard Adds the damage component of zippy magic Enables favorable magic on reoccurring saves
-    Arcansit
+        Enables azata songs to be started outside of combat Arcansit
         Fixed consume spells minimum resources
         Fixed arcane reservior refill amount